 Do's and Don'ts

-Attend a financial aid seminar.
-High schools, colleges or community groups usually offer free presentations in December or January.
+- Attend a financial aid seminar.
+High schools, colleges or community groups usually offer free presentations in October or November.

-Rely on professional advice offered free of charge from high school guidance counselors and college financial aid administrators.
+- Rely on professional advice offered free of charge from high school guidance counselors and college financial aid administrators.

-Fail to file an application.
+- Fail to file an application

-Wait until you get accepted to a school to file the financial aid application.
+- Wait until you get accepted to a school to file the financial aid application.
 File aid applications for all schools you are interested in by their published deadlines.

-Send information by special delivery, overnight mail or private carrier.
+- Send information by special delivery, overnight mail or private carrier.
 Use first class mail, unless instructed otherwise.

 - Sign, date or submit the FAFSA applciation prior to October 1 of the year before you will be attending school.